Queries

 discover: DiscoverQueries!

-}discover— auto-generated typed query fields for trains annotated with[TraxQuery]operations— predefined operational queries: health status, registered trains, manifests, manifest groups, and execution history
+}discover: auto-generated typed query fields for trains annotated with[TraxQuery]operations: predefined operational queries: health status, registered trains, manifests, manifest groups, execution history, and the nesteddeadLettersnamespace.
+Off by default, opt in withExposeOperationQueries()on the builder.

 Discover Queries (Auto-Generated)